 - While more are thought to suffer from SAD, about half a million people are diagnosed with SAD each year

-The good news (finally) is that there are highly effective treatments and interventions for those who suffer from SAD, just read on.
+The good news (finally) is that there are highly effective treatments and interventions for those who suffer from SAD, get 'em while they're hot.